 Now that you have a new bank account, it’s time to transfer your regular deposits and withdrawals.
 Start as soon as possible: this part may take a while if you have a lot of automatic transactions.
 It’s a good chance to review which services you’re spending money on (like video streaming services or memberships you forgot you had).

 Here’s where your old bank statements come in handy.
 Get a list of your statements from the past year.
 Statements should be available online at your bank’s website if you don’t have paper copies.

 This is a two-step process.

-Step one: look over the past 12 months of transactions
+Step 1: Look over the past 12 months of transactions

 Some automated transactions may be annual, so you might miss them in less than a year’s worth of statements.
 Note when deposits show up in your account and when payments are automatically withdrawn.

 Keep some cash in the old account until this step is complete.
 You want to avoid missing scheduled payments or getting hit with overdraft fees.
 If you’ve written checks recently or if payments are pending, keep the old account open and funded until those payments clear.

 Step 2: Switch over your deposits and payments

 Once you know which deposits and payments to transfer, you can start switching them over to your new account.